Timeline Overview

 Upon receipt of the application and video(s), the accreditation review board will determine if the program(s) are viable candidates for accreditation.
 When seeking accreditation of multiple disciplines, please provide separate videos for each program.
 If candidacy status is granted, the program(s) will be provided with an accreditation manual and will have one year to complete the review process as outlined in the manual.

-Step 2: Team Members Assigned
+Team Members Assigned

 When a program is granted candidacy status, a member of the HVAC Excellence team is assigned to work with the school throughout the process.
 This team member serves as a point of contact and provides guidance and support to the school during the review period.

-Step 3: Submit Self-Study
+Submit Self-Study

 If the review board finds the self-study and its accompanying documents acceptable, onsite evaluation assessors, (also referred to as Accreditation Specialists/Surveyors), will be selected.
 The assessors will work with the institution to schedule the onsite visit.
 Although the on-site visit is often completed in one day, other factors such as the complexity of the program, and the number of programs being evaluated may affect the amount of time required to complete the visit.